umcconnell/destroyer2/docs/guide/api.md

 [RFC 6750](https://tools.ietf.org/html/rfc6750)) of HTTP requests that require auth.

-The header should look like this: `Authorization: Bearer <JWT>`.<br>
+The header should look like this: `Authorization: Bearer <JWT>`.
 See below for more examples on how to call the API.
 :::

 Following endpoints are exposed: